Motion#

 position#

-The position block returns the drone’s current x, y, or z coordinate as an integer.
+The position reporter block reports the drone’s current x, y, or z coordinate as an integer.
 At the start of a project, the drone’s current position is automatically set to (0, 0, 0).

 x position in mm reporter block#